-In the ISO15693/ISO18000-3 mode 1 RF mode, the M24LR16E-R is accessed via the 13.56 MHz carrier electromagnetic wave on which incoming data are demodulated from the received signal amplitude modulation (ASK: amplitude shift keying).
+In the ISO15693/ISO18000-3 mode 1 RF mode, the M24LR64E-R is accessed via the 13.56 MHz carrier electromagnetic wave on which incoming data is demodulated from the received signal amplitude modulation (ASK: amplitude shift keying).
 When connected to an antenna, the operating power is derived from the RF energy and no external power supply is required.
-The received ASK wave is 10% or 100% modulated with a data rate of 1.6 Kbit/s using the 1/256 pulse coding mode or a data rate of 26 Kbit/s using the 1/4 pulse coding mode.
+The received ASK wave is 10% or 100% modulated with a data rate of 1.6 Kbit/s using the 1 out of 256 pulse coding mode or a data rate of 26 Kbit/s using the 1 out of 4 pulse coding mode.